Skip to content

 Non-Goals

-The first config slice intentionally does not include:
+The config surface intentionally does not include:

 • project/user config auto-discovery.